bbc/news-and-weather-apps-coding-challenge-javascript/README.md

 REQ6: The *video_id* present in the Data Feed API should not be present in the output feed.
 The output feed should include a *video* block containing metadata for the video clip.

-REQ7: The *durations_sec* field form the Video Meta API needs to be transformed from seconds into a human readable format as per the example below.
+REQ7: The *duration_secs* field form the Video Meta API needs to be transformed from seconds into a human readable format as per the example below.

 E.g.